Scheduled at 2:15pm in Westminster IV on Thursday, November 15 (2018).#17858

 Administrative/Campus Policy, Assistive Technology, Information Resources, Information Technology, Legal, Uncategorized, Web/Media Access

-As CommonLook’ s Accessibility Training Manager, since 2013 Paul Rayius has worked with a variety of health care organizations, local, state, and federal government agencies, financial institutions, colleges and universities, and more, to assist them in meeting their accessibility needs.
-In addition to his expertise with the CommonLook suite of tools for testing, creating, and remediating PDFs, Mr. Rayius is also well versed in accessibility standards including Section 508 (including the recent “refresh”), Health and Human Services (HHS), WCAG 2.0 and PDF U/A. Along with membership in the IAAP (International Association of Accessibility Professionals), and the PDF Association’s PDF/UA Competence Center, Paul also participates in, and moderates, a number of online accessibility groups and forums.
-Prior to joining the CommonLook team, Mr. Rayius graduated with a BMe in Instrumental Music Education from Florida State University and taught middle school band for 11 years.
+Since 2013, Paul has helped a variety of organizations, including healthcare, government agencies (local, state and federal), financial institutions, and colleges and universities meet their PDF accessibility needs.
+In addition to his expertise with the CommonLook suite of tools for testing, creating and remediating PDFs, he is also well versed in accessibility standards including Section 508 (including the recent “refresh”), Health and Human Services (HHS), WCAG 2.0 and PDF/UA.
+Paul is a member of the IAAP (International Association of Accessibility Professionals) and serves on various committees for the CPACC exam, WAS, and BOK.
+In addition, he is a member of the PDF Association and participates in the PDF/UA Competence Center and the PDF/UA Technical Working Group.
+Paul also participates in, and moderates, several online accessibility groups and forums.
+Prior to joining the CommonLook team, Paul graduated with a BMe in Instrumental Music Education from Florida State University and taught middle school band for 11 years.
+In his spare time, he enjoys various outdoor activities and is an avid lacrosse player and geocacher.